mm21/trilium-alchemy/doc/index.md

 # TriliumAlchemy

-TriliumAlchemy is a Python SDK and CLI toolkit for [Trilium Notes](https://github.com/zadam/trilium).
+TriliumAlchemy is a Python SDK and CLI toolkit for [TriliumNext Notes](https://github.com/TriliumNext/Notes), compatible with [Trilium Notes](https://github.com/zadam/trilium).

 This project is a work in progress, but the {ref}`api` should be generally stable.
 Issue reports and suggestions are welcome at: <https://github.com/mm21/trilium-alchemy/issues>